-The Independent and Private Providers network will meet the guidance that the ICP engage positively with adult social care providers and bring together the diverse experiences of partners operating commercially to provide health and care services including for adults and children.
-The Partnership is keen to ensure there is positive engagement, so we hear and are able to addressing the challenges and opportunities with our independent and private providers, to support market maturity, market development and build capacity.
+The Independent and Private Providers Network will meet the guidance that the ICP engages positively with adult social care providers and brings together the diverse experiences of partners operating commercially to provide health and care services including for adults and children.
+The Partnership is keen to ensure there is positive engagement, so we hear and are able to address the challenges and opportunities with our independent and private providers, to support market maturity, market development and build capacity.